zuri-training/anima_lib_team-91/README.md

 2. Create and activate a Python virtual environment in the project's root directory

-3. Install dependencies contained in requirements.txt file - `pip install -r requirements.txt`
+3. Install dependencies contained in requirements.txt file - `$ pip install -r requirements.txt`

-4. Make migrations - `python manage.py makemigrations`
+4. Make migrations - `$ python manage.py makemigrations`

-5. Run migrations - `python manage.py migrate`
+5. Run migrations - `$ python manage.py migrate`

-6. Run the server - `python manage.py runserver`
+6. Run the server - `$ python manage.py runserver`

 ### Project Folder Structure

-- *anima_lib_team_91* : this is the project root app
+- *anima_lib_team_91* : this is the project root APP

-- *home* : this is the app that handles the project's home page and the FAQs pages' route and views
+- *home* : this is the APP that handles the project's home page and the FAQs pages' route and views

-- *user_auth* : this app handles the user authentication aspect.
+- *user_auth* : this APP handles the user authentication aspect.
 It handles user registration, login, logout and other authentication aspect.

-- *animation* : this app handles the animation aspect of the project which is the core functionality of the project.
+- *animation* : this APP handles the animation aspect of the project which is the core functionality of the project.
 It also handles the view and routes for the animation page which shows a demo of the animations built

-- *documentation* : this app handles the routes and views of the documentation page which is an interactive page for new users to have a visual test of our animation library.
+- *documentation* : this APP handles the routes and views of the documentation page which is an interactive page for new users to have a visual test of our animation library.

 ### The following are other relevant links for the project: